Institut Pasteur de Dakar

 Debt Financing in 2022

-Foodlocker Limited operates a comprehensive platform for food and grocery items in Africa, focusing on a wide range of products including baby food, baking supplies, cereals, condiments, drinks, fish, fruits, meat, oil, pasta, processed foods, snacks, and vegetables.
-Based in Ibadan, Nigeria, the company aims to bridge the gap between smallholder farmers and large commodity buyers by employing regenerative and precision agriculture techniques.
-Foodlocker supports farmers with scientifically-tested production protocols, credit, and data-driven insights, facilitating their access to markets.
-By utilizing demand-matching technologies and machine learning, the company addresses logistical challenges within the food supply chain, enabling efficient procurement of fast-moving consumer goods and fresh produce.
+Foodlocker Limited is a company based in Ibadan, Nigeria, that operates a platform for foodstuff and grocery items throughout Africa.
+It offers a wide range of products, including baby food, cereals, condiments, drinks, meat, and vegetables.
+Foodlocker focuses on enhancing the agricultural capabilities of smallholder farmers by employing regenerative and precision agriculture techniques.
+The company provides these farmers with scientifically-tested production protocols, necessary inputs, credit, and data-driven insights.
+By utilizing demand-matching technologies and machine learning, Foodlocker addresses logistical and infrastructural challenges in the food value chain, enabling large food processors and commodity buyers to efficiently source fresh produce and fast-moving consumer goods from local farmers.

 Development Bank of Nigeria